 This blog is a document of my travels as a volunteer to Sri Lanka in the Summer of 2011.
 I traveled with co-workers, Elizabeth Smith, Assistant VP, College Communications and Cynthia Ganote, Professor of Sociology .
 Our trip was sponsored and arranged by the joint efforts of Lasallian Institute and Saint Mary’s College to provide volunteers an experience of the Sri Lankan Lassalian missions and projects associated with the Brothers of De Lasalle.
-We taught ESL to students at St. Xavier’s Boys College and Hostel as well as the Boys Home in Mannar and visited many Catholic schools throughout the region.
-Working 12 hour days in 100 degree heat, we were sometimes responsible to teach 9 classes per day.
+I taught classes on technology and graphics to students at St. Xavier’s Boys College and led after school programs in English as a second language.
+Working twelve hour days in 100 degree heat, we were sometimes responsible to teach 9 classes per day.
 No small feat!

 Please take time to browse through the links provided within the blogroll area to learn more about Sri Lanka and the plight of the Tamil people in the northern regions of the country.
 My sincere wish is that the stories and experiences of those we met during our stay will be heard, and that visitors to this site may see a glimpse of life not normally seen by many westerners.
 If you have time an inclination please watch the video link:

 Please support the efforts toward creating a UN War Crimes Tribunal for Sri Lanka.